Skip to content

 • Octagonal – the most iconic Japanese design, balanced and aesthetic

-A Wa handle is perfect for those who appreciate Japanese lightness and the craftsmanship in the detail.
+A Wa handle is perfect for those of you who appreciate the Japanese lightness and the craftsmanship in the details.

-2. Carbon steel or stainless steel – what should you choose?
+2. Carbon steel or stainless steel – which should you choose?

-When choosing your Japanese knife , the steel is about much more than just appearance.
+When you choose your Japanese knife, the steel is about much more than just appearance.

-The type of steel determines how the knife feels to use, how it holds its sharpness – and how you maintain it.
+The type of steel determines how the knife feels to use, how it maintains its sharpness - and how you maintain it.

 Carbon steel – sharpness with soul

-Carbon steel is used in many of the most handmade Japanese knives because it can be sharpened to an incredibly fine edge.
+Carbon steel is used in many of the most Handmade Japanese knives, because it can be ground into an incredibly fine egg.

-It gives a sharpness and a feel that many chefs describe as “alive”.
+It gives a sharpness and a feeling that many chefs describe as "alive".

-Over time, carbon steel develops a natural patina – a darker tone that tells the knife's story and gives it character.
+Over time, carbon steel develops a natural patina – a darker tone that tells the history of the knife and gives it character.

-It is the steel for those who value true craftsmanship and want a knife that ages beautifully with use.
+It is the steel for you who value true craftsmanship and want a knife that ages beautifully with use.

 Stainless steel – reliable and versatile

-Stainless steel requires less maintenance and is ideal for those who want a Japanese chef's knife that is always ready to use.
+Stainless steel requires less maintenance and is ideal for those who want one Japanese chef's knife, which is always ready for use.

-The best Japanese manufacturers use steel alloys such as VG10 , SG2 or Ginsan , which combine hardness, rust resistance and sharpness.
+The best Japanese manufacturers use steel alloys such as VG10, SG2 or Ginseng, which combines hardness, rust resistance and sharpness.

 3. Which finish appeals to you the most?

-The finish on a Japanese knife is almost entirely about aesthetics .
+The finish on a Japanese knife matters almost entirely about aesthetics.

-Although some surfaces may have minor functional differences – such as releasing food a little easier – the visual expression is what is most important.
+Although some surfaces may have minor functional differences – such as releasing the food a little easier – the visual expression is the most important.

 The finish is the blacksmith's signature and what gives the knife its personality and character.